Wikia/dropwizard-logstash-encoder/README.md

 # dropwizard-logback-logstash-encoder

 [Dropwizard](http://dropwizard.io/) logging addon for sending logs using the [logstash-logback-encoder](https://github.com/logstash/logstash-logback-encoder).
 This is needed because Dropwizard overwrites the default mechanism for loading logback configuration (logback.xml) in favor of its application.yml files.
-Both

 ## Installation
 Maven: